Travelling with Pets

 - Width: Twice that of the animal across the shoulder blades.

-- Each animal contained in the container must have enough space to turn around normally while standing, stand and sit erect, and lie in a natural position.
+- Each animal contained in the container must have enough space to turn about normally while standing, to stand and sit erect, and to lie in a natural position.

 - A sufficient supply of food and water with appropriate feeding receptacles must be securely attached to the container.

-- Please see the International Air Transport Association (IATA) standard container below.
+- Please refer to the following example that complies with the International Air Transport Association (IATA) pet cage standard definition.

-- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard, or collapsible materials with two doors for entry/exit are strictly prohibited.
+- Unsuitable container examples: Containers made entirely of welded mesh, wire mesh, wicker, cardboard, or collapsible materials and two doors for entry/exit are strictly prohibited.